han-jia-rui/haskell-mooc/README.md

 My modifications are also licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

+## Progress

+The first half of the course (Sets 1-8) is complete.
+Work on the second half is currently underway.

 ## About the course

 This is an online course on Functional Programming that uses the